Skanthasishanth/EX.4-LINUX-COMMANDS/README.md

 # OS EX.4-LINUX-COMMANDS
 ## AIM :
-To study and execute the basis of UNIX commands.
+To study and execute the basis of LINUX commands.
 ## Materials Required :
 ### Hardware requirements :